Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Divisorial Gonality

 Now note that $C$ is biconnected, which implies that for a firing set $A$ with $w\in A$ and $w'\notin A$ to be valid there must be at least two chips on vertices in $C$.
 This follows since there are at least two edges crossing between $A$ and its complement $A^c$ in $C$.
-We know $D$ and $D'$ must be equivalent, since $G\in \mathcal{G}_2^d$ and both correspond to constraints on $G$.
-Let $A_0, \dots, A_k$ be the level set decomposition of the transformation of $D$ into $D'$.
-Since each of these firing sets is valid by Lemma \ref{effCor}, it follows this transformation leaves two chips on $C$ at each intermediate divisor.
+Since each of the firing sets $A_1, \ldots, A_k$ is valid, it follows this transformation leaves two chips on $C$ at each intermediate divisor.
 It follows that if we restrain these firing sets to $C$, we have a sequence of firing sets that transforms $D$ into $D'$ on $C$.
 Therefore $D$ and $D'$ are equivalent on $C$, so our second property is also fulfilled. \end{proof}

-\begin{lemma} Let $G$ be a simple graph of treewidth 2 or lower and containing at least 4 vertices, then $G$ has at least two vertices with degree 2 or lower. \end{lemma} \begin{proof} Let $T$ be a tree decomposition of $G$, such that we can remove no vertex of $T$ while still keeping a valid tree decomposition.
-Note that $T$ must contain at least two leaves $t_1$ and $t_2$, and hence $t_1$ must contain at least one vertex $v$ from $G$ that is sent to no vertex of $T$, since otherwise we would be able to remove $t_1$.
-All neighbors of $v$ must be sent to $t_1$, but $t_1$ contains at most three elements of $G$, so $v$ has at most two neighbors.
-Applying the same argument to $t_2$ we find another vertex with at most two neighbors. \end{proof}
+\begin{lemma}[{Folklore, see e.g., \cite[Lemma 4]{BodlaenderK2011}}] Let $G$ be a simple graph of treewidth 2 or lower and containing at least 4 vertices, then $G$ has at least two vertices with degree 2 or lower. \end{lemma}

 \begin{lemma} Given a non-empty graph $G\in \mathcal{G}_2^d$ there is a rule in $\mathcal{R}^d$ that can be applied to $G$. \end{lemma} \begin{proof} Let $G\in \mathcal{G}_2^d$ be such a graph and assume that no rule in $\mathcal{R}^d$ can be applied to $G$.
-By Lemma \ref{DegreeOneLemma} we have that such a graph can contain no vertices of degree one.
-Therefore, our graph consists of vertices of degree $2$ and of a set $T$ of vertices of degree $3$ or greater.
+By Lemma \ref{DegreeOneLemma} it follows that all vertices of $G$ have degree at least $2$.
 Consider the minor $H$ of $G$ created by contracting each path of degree $2$ vertices to an edge.
-Note that any edge in $H$ therefore represents a path consisting of a single edge or a path with any number of vertices with degree $2$ in $G$.
+Then any edge in $H$ was either created by contraction of a path of any number of vertices with degree $2$ in $G$ or it already was an edge in $G$.